nictsc/nictsc.github.io/README.md

 - [x] Deployed on GitHub pages.
 - [x] Implements responsive design principles.
 - [x] Uses semantic HTML.
+- Added 2 pages (home page and project page).
+Using semantic HTML to differentiate different UI elements on the front end.
+Use mobile responsivenss principles on the behaviour and appearance of the nav bar and the hamburger menu.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.